-Bringing you the best of both worlds: the engineered fibre optic sensing system combining the extensive, high density coverage of distributed sensors with sensitivity beyond that of point sensors.
+Bringing you the best of both worlds: the engineered fibre optic sensing system combining the extensive, high density coverage of distributed acoustic sensors with sensitivity beyond that of point sensors.

 Carina is a versatile fibre optic sensing system and comprises an advanced optoelectronics interrogator and sensing cables, which are equipped with the new family of engineered Constellation fibres; to gain two orders of magnitude more sensitivity (100x or 20dB improvement) over that achieved with standard fibres.